Antropocosmist/My-Contributions/cosmos.md

 But for near 2 years, I was helping to all community without any reward, just with enthusiasm! <br />

-- I'm a Navigator of [Sputnik Network](https://sputnik.exchange/), and we add $ATOM to https://t.me/SputnikNetworkBot and https://t.me/SputnikPriceBot without any support
+- I'm a Navigator of [Sputnik Network](https://sputnik.exchange/), and we added $ATOM to https://t.me/SputnikNetworkBot and https://t.me/SputnikPriceBot
 - I always write about Cosmos Network at [my Twitter](https://twitter.com/ponimajushij)
-- I'm owner of https://twitter.com/CosmosEcosystem and I always make reposts of Cosmos Network news
+- I'm an owner of https://twitter.com/CosmosEcosystem and I always make reposts of Cosmos News
 - [About me at jobs.cosmos.network](https://jobs.cosmos.network/contributor/vladimir-netkjt-networker-evangelist-navigator-community-net-neutrality-marseille-france/)